landenshurtz/mae301-2026spring-luckysevens/mvp/report.md

  ### Project Goal:
  Create an AI assisted drone safety system that monitors flight data to predict if the projected flight path is safe to continue on or should be altered then notifys the pilot of a suggested course of action.
 ### MVP
+Our MVP includes an ArduPilot Drone simulator that ouputs MAVLink telemetry Data, a proxy system that allows us to simulate communication obstacles along the drone flight path, a mission control AI backend that interprets and evaluates the communication data, assigns risk scores, decides on the best course of action then recommends that action to the pilot, and a data refiner that cleans flight data for the purpose of training a linear regression model that predicts future communication interferences based off the previous few seconds of data.

 ## User & Use Case
 ### User:
 Commercial drone pilots: Drones are frequently used in the construction, agriculture, delivery, and real estate industries to inspect, survey, deliver packages, and capture film.